Blog

 In 2020, over 10 million people who were ordered to pay child support were behind in their payments, according to the Office of Child Support Enforcement’s Preliminary Report.
 That debt totaled over $115 billion.
 Many people would attribute the child support debt to “deadbeat dads,” but that wasn’t the case.

-Much of the child support problem can be attributed to parents who fall behind due to situations they can’t control.
-Lost jobs, medical emergencies, or more financial responsibility than income were more the problem for people who had the resources to pay but simply didn’t.
+Many challenges with paying child support obligations can be attributed to parents who fall behind due to situations they can’t control.
+Lost jobs, medical emergencies, or increased financial responsibility tend to be the problem.

 Make the Court Aware

-It’s imperative that you notify the court that initially ordered your child support of your financial issues.
-Even if you’ve made an agreement with your co-parent that is satisfactory to the two of you, it’s crucial to notify the court of your situation.
+From the very first time you struggle with a child support payment, it’s imperative that you notify the court that initially ordered your child support of your financial issues.
+Even if you’ve made an agreement with the custodial parent that is satisfactory to the two of you as co-parents, it’s crucial to notify the court of your situation.

 Only a judge can modify child support legally.
 Your agreement with a co-parent won’t matter if the other parent gets angry and makes an issue with your missing child support payments.
 If possible, you should let the court know before you’ve missed any payments to get the most understanding reception possible.